-- AD 1781 – British General Cornwallis surrrenders to George Washington at the Siege of Yorktown, thus, bringing an end to the battles of the War of Independence
+- AD 1781 – British General Cornwallis surrenders to George Washington at the Siege of Yorktown, thus, bringing an end to the battles of the War of Independence

-- AD 1783 – Paris Treaty was signed bringing an official end to the War on Independence and the United States receiving liberty from Great Britain.
+- AD 1783 – Paris Treaty was signed bringing an official end to the War on Independence.
+The United States receives liberty from Great Britain.

 - AD 1787 – The Constitution of the United States was ratified creating a Republic upon the Land of Promise.

 - AD 1800-1870 – The Second Great Awakening sweeps America as it experiences a revival of the need for Salvation and Christ in their lives.
 This awakening reached its peak in 1820.

 - AD 1805 – Dec 23 – Birth of Joseph Smith Jr. to Joseph Smith Sr.